niklaspandersson/2dt904-labs/README.md

 - Provide vertex data describing an object to the graphics pipeline using `vertex attributes`
 - Provide data that is shared for an entire object to the pipeline using `uniforms`

+### Lab 3

+- Provide various transformation matrices to the vertex shader.
+- Perform time-based animations
+- Draw multiple instances of a single object

 ## Python dev. tips

 There is a pip-package that automatically restart the application when file-changes are detected.
 It's called `py-mon`, and you can read about it here: https://pypi.org/project/py-mon/